Dr. Timo Mennle

-Since January 2012, Timo is a Ph.D. student in the Computation and Economics Research Group at the Department of Informatics of the University of Zurich.
-In 2009, he received a MSc (Diplom) in Mathematics with a minor in Computer Science from the University of Freiburg, Germany.
+Since March 2016, Timo is a Postdoc with the Computation and Economics Research Group at the Department of Informatics of the University of Zurich.
+He holds a Ph.D. in Computer Science from the University of Zurich and a M.Sc.
+(Diplom) in Mathematics with a minor in Computer Science from the University of Freiburg, Germany.
 From January 2010 till December 2011, Timo worked as a management consultant for the Business Technology Office of McKinsey & Company.

-- Hybrid Mechanisms: Trading off Strategyproofness and Efficiency in One-Sided Matching.
+Hybrid Mechanisms: Trading Off Strategyproofness and Efficiency of Random Assignment Mechanisms.

 Timo Mennle and Sven Seuken.
 ACM SIGecom Exchanges, Vol. 13, No. 1, June 2014.[pdf]

 - Fall 2014: Teaching Assistant for Lecture Economics and Computation

 - Fall 2013: Teaching Assistant for Seminar Advanced Topics in Economics and Computation